frequently asked QUESTIONS

 Participation in program goals and generalization of learned skills.

-What is a Behaviour Plan of Intervention (BPI)?
+What is a Multidisplinary Plan of Intervention (MPI)?

 How do we get started?